kddubey/cappr/README.md

 [PET training](http://timoschick.com/explanatory%20notes/2020/10/23/pattern-exploiting-training.html),
 [textual entailment](https://huggingface.co/tasks/zero-shot-classification), or
 [plain old BERT embeddings](https://huggingface.co/docs/transformers/tasks/sequence_classification) are gonna be way less expensive, and are less bad for the environment.

+## Motivation

-This project is mostly to assess my own understanding of how language models work.
+In all honesty, I'm working on this project mostly to assess my understanding of how LMs work.
 And to practice Python.

-## Motivation

-Create a more usable zero-shot text classification interface than [classification via sampling](https://platform.openai.com/docs/guides/completion/classification) (CVS).
+Product-y motivation: create a more usable zero-shot text classification interface than
+[classification via sampling](https://platform.openai.com/docs/guides/completion/classification) (CVS).
 ([Cookbook here](https://docs.google.com/document/d/1rqj7dkuvl7Byd5KQPUJRxc19BJt8wo0yHNwK84KfU3Q/edit).)
 With this package's `predict_proba` interface, you no longer have to: